 Employee Benefits

 Eligible employees at (Upaya) are provided a wide range of benefits.
-A number of the programs (such as Social Security, gratuity, and insurance) cover all employees in the manner prescribed by law.
-Benefits eligibility is dependent upon a variety of factors, including employee classification.
-Your supervisor can identify the programs for which you are eligible.
+Benefits such as Citizen Investment Trust, gratuity, and insurance cover all employees in the manner prescribed by law.

-Annual Leave
+Home Leave

-Annual leave is an employee benefit although most countries around the world have minimum annual leave provisions which employers must adhere to.
-1 day for every 20 worked days (18 days in a year)
+Home leave is an employee benefit although most countries around the world have minimum annual leave provisions which employers must adhere to 1 day for every 20 worked days (18 days in a year)

 Sick Leave

-Sick leave is time off from work that workers can use to stay home to address their health and safety needs without losing pay.
-Fully paid 12 days.
+Sick leave is time off from work that workers can use to stay home to address their health and safety needs without losing pay i.e. Fully paid 12 days.

 You are requested to bring medical certificate if you are out sick for more than 3 consecutive days.